DreamWorks slips to loss as "Guardians" movie disappoints

 Movie studio DreamWorks Animation SKG Inc reported its first quarterly loss in almost six years as it wrote down $165 million related to the weak box office performance of "Rise of the Guardians" and its decision to delay another film.

 The company also said it plans to cut jobs as it seeks to "meaningfully" reduce costs.
-It did not disclose the size of the job cuts but said they would be at the production, support and overhead departments.
+About 350 employees will leave over the course of the year as part of a restructuring, Chief Financial Officer Lew Coleman told analysts on a conference call.
+Most will be in production groups, he said.

 DreamWorks shares, which have fallen about 7 percent in the last three months, were down 3 percent in after-market trading on Tuesday.
 They closed at $16.61 on the Nasdaq.